Alfresco/docs-alfresco/media-management/latest/config/index.md

 1. Stop the Alfresco server.

-2. Edit your alfresco-global.properties file to specify when the thumbnails start, the interval and number of thumbnails shown in a timeline; for example:
+2. Edit your `alfresco-global.properties` file to specify when the thumbnails start, the interval and number of thumbnails shown in a timeline, for example:

-    ``` xml
+    ```xml
     video.thumbnail.defaultOffset=00:00:00.5
     video.thumbnail.storyboardIntervalSeconds=2
     video.thumbnail.storyboardMaxElements=30
     ```

-    A sample alfresco-global.properties file is shipped in the root folder of the Media Management distribution zip, which defines custom properties.
+    A sample `alfresco-global.properties` file is shipped in the root folder of the Media Management distribution zip, which defines custom properties.

 3. Start your Alfresco server to apply the changes.